bens4lsu/theskinny-publish/Content/blog2/gluttony.md

 When I got my box back home, I fed my face like Cookie Monster.
 That is, my left hand would be stuffing cheese fries down my gullet as fast as I could swallow, while my right hand was loading up another fistful of fries.
 I'm not sure how I avoided suffocation, as there was never a point where my mouth wasn't full.

 Those who have seen me eat are saying to themselves, "Oh yeah.
 Gross.
 I've seen him when he eats like that."
 To you, I say "au contraire."
-I was so gross that I made the <i>dogs</i> lose their appetites.
+I was so gross that I made the *dogs* lose their appetites.
 Did I mention the grease dripping down my wrists?
 No chance a napkin was going to get near them.

 After that, I shoved the remains of my meal back into the bag, wiped my hands and mouth on that T-shirt, and watched bad movies all night.